Zeeeepa/xyops/docs/events.md

 - `prefer_first` / `prefer_last`: Prefer first/last by hostname sort for stability.
 - `monitor:<id>`: Choose the server with the smallest current value of a specific monitor.

-The chosen server ID is stored on the job as `server` and the server’s group memberships are copied into `groups` for analytics.
+The chosen server ID is stored on the job as `server` and the server's group memberships are copied into `groups` for analytics.

 ## Plugins